Dot-com bubble: Aftermath

 After venture capital was no longer available, the operational mentality of executives and investors completely changed.
 A dot-com company's lifespan was measured by its burn rate, the rate at which it spent its existing capital.
 Many dot-com companies ran out of capital and went through liquidation.
 Supporting industries, such as advertising and shipping, scaled back their operations as demand for services fell.
 However, many companies were able to endure the crash; 48% of dot-com companies survived through 2004, albeit at lower valuations.

 Several companies and their executives, including Bernard Ebbers, Jeffrey Skilling, and Kenneth Lay, were accused or convicted of fraud for misusing shareholders' money, and the U.S. Securities and Exchange Commission levied large fines against investment firms including Citigroup and Merrill Lynch for misleading investors.

 After suffering losses, retail investors transitioned their investment portfolios to more cautious positions.
 Popular Internet forums that focused on high tech stocks, such as Silicon Investor, Yahoo!
 Finance, and The Motley Fool declined in use significantly.

 Job market and office equipment glut

 Layoffs of programmers resulted in a general glut in the job market.
 University enrollment for computer-related degrees dropped noticeably.
 Aeron chairs, which retailed for $1,100 each, were liquidated en masse.

 Legacy

-As growth in the technology sector stabilized, companies consolidated; some, such as Amazon.com, eBay, and Google gained market share and came to dominate their respective fields.
+As growth in the technology sector stabilized, companies consolidated; some, such as Amazon.com, eBay, Nvidia and Google, gained market share and came to dominate their respective fields.
 The most valuable public companies are now generally in the technology sector.

 In a 2015 book, venture capitalist Fred Wilson, who funded many dot-com companies and lost 90% of his net worth when the bubble burst, said about the dot-com bubble: